 Have some fun, look up into the trees and see how many you can find or go one step further and do what my dad did when he was a kid and see how many you can hold.

 The cockroach comes out at night, up the drain pipes and through the plug holes and overflows.

+Hubby had a great idea when we were at our hotel.
 He made sure all the plugs were in their plug holes and stuffed wet tissue in the overflows to stop any coming through.